manfredsteyer/2023_01_11/index.md

 This function takes two ``EnvironmentProviders`` instances and cross casts them into ``InternalEnvironmentProviders``.
 From TypeScript's view point there is no relationship between these two types.
 Hence, TypeScripts type checks would prevent this case.
 To bypass this check, we need to cast to ``unknown`` first.

-After this short but also adventurous task, ``combine`` merges the providers together and wraps them up in another ``EnvironmentProviders`` object.
+After this short but adventurous task, ``combine`` merges the providers together and wraps them up in another ``EnvironmentProviders`` object.

-Now, we can use ``combine`` for an Aggregating Provider Factory that returns both, the providers for the Logger library as well as for another library:
+Now, we can use ``combine`` for an Aggregating Provider Factory that returns both the providers for the Logger library as well as for another library:

 ```typescript
 export function provideDiagnostics(): EnvironmentProviders {